pingcap/docs/grafana-pd-dashboard.md

 - PD scheduler config: The list of PD scheduler configurations
 - Cluster ID: The unique identifier of the cluster
 - Current TSO: The physical part of current allocated TSO
-- Current ID allocation: The maximun allocatable ID for new store/peer
+- Current ID allocation: The maximum allocatable ID for new store/peer
 - Region label isolation level: The number of Regions in different label levels
 - Label distribution: The distribution status of the labels in the cluster